Martial law under Ferdinand Marcos: Economy

-Philippine economic history from Marcos' declaration of Martial Law to his ouster through the 1986 People Power Revolution was a period of significant economic highs and lows.
+Philippine economic history from Marcos's declaration of Martial Law to his ouster through the 1986 People Power Revolution was a period of significant economic highs and lows.

 The September 1972 declaration of Martial Law coincided with an increased global demand for raw materials, including coconut and sugar, and the increase in global market prices for these commodities.
-This “commodities boom” allowed GDP growth to peak at nearly 9 percent in the years immediately after the declaration – in 1973 and 1976.
+This "commodities boom" allowed GDP growth to peak at nearly 9 percent in the years immediately after the declaration – in 1973 and 1976.
 The Philippine's Gross Domestic Product quadrupled from $8 billion in 1972 to $32.45 billion in 1980, for an inflation-adjusted average growth rate of 6% per year.

 The commodities boom continued throughout most of the 70s, only slowing down towards the early 1980s when it left the Philippine economy vulnerable to the instability of the international capital market.
 As a result, the economy grew amidst the two severe global oil shocks following the 1973 oil crisis and 1979 energy crisis – oil price was $3 / barrel in 1973 and $39.5 in 1979, or a growth of 1200% which drove inflation.

 The Heritage Foundation pointed that when the economy began to weaken in 1979, the government did not adopt anti-recessionist policies and instead launched risky and costly industrial projects.
-The overall economy experienced a slower growth GDP per capita, lower wage conditions and higher unemployment especially towards the end of Marcos' term after the 1983–1984 recession.
+The overall economy experienced a slower growth GDP per capita, lower wage conditions and higher unemployment especially towards the end of Marcos's term after the 1983–1984 recession.
 The Philippine peso devalued sharply from 3.9 to 20.53.
 The recession was triggered largely by political instability following Ninoy's assassination, high global interest rates, severe global economic recession, and significant increase in global oil price, the latter three of which affected all indebted countries in Latin America, Europe, and Asia.
 The Philippines was among these countries and was not exempted from the negative economic consequences.

-Despite the 1984–1985 recession, GDP on a per capita basis more than tripled from $175.9 in 1965 to $565.8 in 1985 at the end of Marcos' term, though this averages less than 1.2% a year when adjusted for inflation.
+Despite the 1984–1985 recession, GDP on a per capita basis more than tripled from $175.9 in 1965 to $565.8 in 1985 at the end of Marcos's term, though this averages less than 1.2% a year when adjusted for inflation.

 The period is sometimes erroneously described as a golden age for the country's economy.
 However, by the period's end, the country was experiencing a debt crisis, extreme poverty, and severe underemployment.
 On the island of Negros, one-fifth of the children under six were seriously malnourished.